mork-optimization/mork/docs/examples/stepbysteptspexample.md

-# Step-by-step example for the Travelling Salesman Problem (TSP) with MorK
+# Step-by-step example for the Travelling Salesman Problem (TSP) with Mork

 ## What is the Travelling Salesman Problem?